-Benefits of LTNs include reducing traffic speeds and traffic volumes on residential roads, reducing air pollution, making it easier and safer to cycle, making it safer for children to travel and play in the street and making it easier and safer for vulnerable people to cross streets and thereby walk to local facilities.
+Benefits of LTNs include reducing traffic speeds and traffic volumes on residential roads, reducing air pollution, making it easier and safer to cycle, making it safer for

+34 Goodman, A. & Aldred, R. (2021).
+The Impact of Introducing a Low Traffic Neighbourhood on Street Crime, in Waltham Forest, London children to travel and play in the street and making it easier and safer for disabled and vulnerable people to cross streets and thereby walk to local facilities.